(for veterinary information only)

 Ketoconazole was the first such oral antifungal drug but it had room for improvement regarding its side effect potential.
 There were problems with nausea, liver toxicity, and feminization of male patients.
 Fluconazole was developed in answer to these concerns.
 Its potential for side effects is far lower and, recently, generic medications have made fluconazole readily affordable.
 Fluconazole represent yet another generation allowing excellent penetration of the blood/brain barrier, allowing neurologic fungal diseases to be treated.

 While fluconazole users do not commonly experience side effects, it is important to be aware of what to watch for.
 Side effects of concern are appetite loss, vomiting, and/or diarrhea.
-If they occur, medication should be discontinued and liver enzymes should be checked.
+IIf they occur, medication should be discontinued and liver enzymes should be checked.
 Despite overall reduced side effects of fluconazole, liver toxicity can occur in as many as one in five patients.

 If an adverse side effect occurs, it is expected to resolve with discontinuation of the medication.
 After recovery, fluconazole can usually be restarted at a lower dose.